 Dental adhesives are typically used to increase the performance of a properly fitted denture.
 These products enhance bite force and stability.
 They are also helpful for people with dry mouth conditions that reduce denture stability.
 It’s not uncommon for public speakers and singers who place extra demands on facial muscles to use denture adhesives.
 They even give mainstream people a sense of security.
 Dental adhesive comes in both paste and power applications.
 Three short strips of adhesive along the ridge and one strip down the center of upper dentures should be applied for upper dentures.
 Lower jaw dentures should have a series of strips of adhesive placed in the center of the ridge.
 Powdered applications can be placed on the tissue-bearing part of the denture.
 Some people prefer powdered adhesives to pastes.
 In general, powdered dental adhesives are easier to clean.
 When used correctly, dental adhesives are safe.
 It’s just important to realize that they are not the solution for a poor fitting denture.
 In this case, the adhesive may cause inflammation of the tissues and even result in bone loss due to the improper movement of the dental appliance.
 If you’re considering a complete or partial denture, you can confidently turn to the expertise of Dr. Ala Dean Attar.

 Dr. Ala Dean Attar is an accomplished Libertyville dentist with years of experience and a fine reputation for caring and professional work.
-He services patients in Libertyville, Lake Forest, Vernon Hills, Gurnee and Great Lakes.
-His family practice offers a full array of dental services, including crowns, fillings, implants, whitening, extractions, root canals and fillings.
+He services patients in Libertyville, Lake Forest, Vernon Hills, Gurnee, Glenview and Great Lakes Naval Station.
+His family practices located at Libertyville and Glenview offer a full array of dental services, including crowns, fillings, implants, whitening, extractions, root canals and fillings.
 Dr. Attar is completely dedicated to patient education and best practices.
 He’s on a mission to provide his patients with the best dental care possible.

 Please complete the short form below to receive our Dentures report.